Ronmi/ynit-image/README.txt

-This repo is builds debian-based ynit image.
+This repo builds debian-based ynit image.

+Refer to https://github.com/Ronmi/ynit for detailed information of ynit.